aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/README.md

 - 1x 18650 LiPo battery management system
 - the PCB can be connected in series to form a lenght of solar cell tiles packed together (each with its own single BMS.
 - Main ON/OFF switch.
 - PCB asssembly in series made with a 10 pin pin header/ socket.
 For "plug and play" type of instalations
+- Screw terminal to connect main low power 5V Dc line at home/office.

 ## PCB